-Reddit Has 'Quarantined' Popular Pro-Trump Thread Over Violent Threats
+Reddit Has 'Quarantined' Popular Pro-Trump Forum Over Violent Threats

 Even sites seemingly far away from partisan politics are grappling with the issue.
 Popular knitting and crocheting site Ravelry this week banned pro-Trump views on its site.

-Back at Reddit, the thread the company punished describes itself as "a never-ending rally dedicated to the 45th President of the United States, Donald J. Trump," though experts who have monitored the forum's content have said it has been a platform in which misogynistic, anti-Islam and white nationalist rhetoric is commonplace.
+Back at Reddit, the forum the company punished describes itself as "a never-ending rally dedicated to the 45th President of the United States, Donald J. Trump," though experts who have monitored the forum's content have said it has been a platform in which misogynistic, anti-Islam and white nationalist rhetoric is commonplace.

 A meme President Trump tweeted last year depicting him as a professional wrestler closelining a man with a CNN logo superimposed on his head, which the president shared with the hashtag "FraudNewsCNN," first appeared in the forum.
 And Trump himself answered questions in the community group, known on Reddit as an AMA, or "ask me anything," when he was the Republican nominee for president in 2016.